casperschipper/rc_portal_fetch/readme.md

-# this script collects the json metadata from KC portal
+# Research Catalogue Portal Metadata export script

+This is a script that allows you to export the metadata of your/a portal in the Research Catalogue.